riley-peters/ELK-Deployment_Project-1/README.md

 Additional scripts have been provided in the Linux directory.
 These simple scripts are not necessary to run, but can perform helpful system administration, cleanup, and update tasks in a Linux environment.
 Also included is very a basic Lynis script combination, which can perform either full or partial system audits.
+On top of this, a section has been included detailing a small investigation done on Kibana using the sample data provided by the application.
+These samples can be helpful to look through as it can show how to use and interpret data on Kibana.

 This document contains the following details:
 - Description of the Topology